 What does it cost to refinance?
 Refinancing a loan will often involve several upfront and ongoing fees, and this is the same with any home loan.
 That’s why it’s so important to weigh up the potential savings and benefits against the associated costs.

 Both your old home loan provider and your new one may charge you fees, but the amount you need to pay will vary depending on your circumstances.
-To be prepared, this is a list of fees and costs that could be included in your refinancing bill:
+To be prepared, here’s a list of fees and costs that could be included in your refinancing bill:

 Other things to consider

-There are a few more things you should think about when you’re refinancing your home loan – the first one being your loan term.
-As part of the review and research process, consider whether you want to extend your loan term or stick with the length of your current home loan.
-Adding extra years to your term could reduce your monthly repayments, however, the total amount of interest paid over the loan lifetime could turn out to be much higher, costing you far more.
+There are a few more things you should think about when you’re refinancing your home loan, the first one being your loan term.
+Consider whether you want to extend your loan term or stick with the length of your current home loan.
+Adding extra years to your term could reduce your monthly repayments, but the total amount of interest paid over the loan lifetime could be much higher.

 Finally, think about getting help.
 If the thought of refinancing overwhelms you, it’s probably not something you should do by yourself.
 Reach out to a broker or home loan lender as soon as you decide you want to refinance.
 They’ll review your situation, work out if it’s the right time for you to refinance, and help you weigh up the pros and cons.
 They’re the experts, so they will answer your questions and guide you through the refinancing process as smoothly as possible.